Contact us today to start attracting more patients! 310 879 8003

 Another tool that we use to build our dataset of AI% scores is the Copyleaks AI Detector.

-The Copyleaks AI detector is a free tool that can help identify texts produced by almost any AI content generator, including ChatGPT.
+The Copyleaks AI checker is a free tool that can help identify texts produced by almost any AI content generator, including ChatGPT.

 Our latest data shows that Copyleaks is also quite good at detecting AI content.
 However, the tool might be less accurate in AI content detection than Originality’s AI detector.